 My first resume

-Take the guesswork out of writing a master resume.
 If you’ve never created a resume before, or it’s been a long time since you’ve created one – this session is for you.
-Learn the crucial components of a resume and how to make each section of yours shine.
+Learn the important elements of a resume and how to make each section of yours stand out.

 My first resume